Become a member and save up to 70% on tickets to theatre, dance and music. See if you qualify to join TDF.

 Christopher Sieber in Death Becomes Her.
 Photo by Matthew Murphy + Evan Zimmerman.

 One of those unexpected effects occurs when Ernest retreats to his basement in a panic after learning Madeline and Helen are undead.
-Drowning his sorrows in the many bottles of alcohol around him, he suddenly finds them singing along.
-Eventually, his tools and a poster of Farrah Fawcett join in, too.
+Drowning his sorrows in alcohol, he suddenly finds the objects around him singing along.
+Eventually, a poster of Farrah Fawcett joins in, too.
+The sequence came from the Chicago production and was the brainchild of Gattelli and the show's props supervisor, Buist Bickley.

-As for how Clothier pulls off all these amazing feats, he's not telling.
+As for how Clothier, Gattelli and the actors pull off all these amazing feats, he's not telling.
 Even though he knows audiences are curious, he promises that the tricks are more fun to watch if you don't know how they work.

 "The truth of the matter is, the bit you see onstage is way more exciting than what's going on backstage," he insists.
 "Sometimes the secrets are not that thrilling."